ghc/ghc/docs/users_guide/exts/default_signatures.rst

       default bar :: forall b.
 (C', b ~ Int) => a -> b -> b

-- Because of :ref:`GHC's subsumption rules <simple-subsumption>` rules, there are relatively tight restrictions concerning nested or higher-rank ``forall``\ s (see :ref:`arbitrary-rank-polymorphism`).
+- Because of :ref:`GHC's subsumption rules <subsumption>` rules, there are relatively tight restrictions concerning nested or higher-rank ``forall``\ s (see :ref:`arbitrary-rank-polymorphism`).
 Consider this
   class: ::